Our partners

 After benefiting from the Marine Leadership Program in Africa in 2020, we have been working on our organizational development with Maliasili since 2024.

-The McPike-Zima Foundation funds our marine programme for 2025.
+The McPike-Zima Foundation has been funding our marine program since 2025.

 Natura Bolivia